 What is rimexolone ophthalmic (Vexol)?

-Rimexolone ophthalmic is used to treat eye inflammation caused by infections, injury, surgery, or other conditions.
+Rimexolone ophthalmic (for the eyes) is used to treat eye inflammation caused by infections, injury, surgery, or other conditions.

 Rimexolone ophthalmic may also be used for purposes other than those listed in this medication guide.